 The qualities of a good leader

-While there is almost a limitless number of ways that a leader can prove themselves to be exceptional, some of the most common developmental areas in leadership include:
+While there is almost a limitless number of ways that a leader can prove themselves to be exceptional, some of the most common qualities include:

 - Having the ability to motivate others